Sailing to St Helena

-Yachts can be hoisted in an emergency and for small repairs, if spaces are available.
-The current cost for hoisting and launching visiting yachts are £33.00.
+Yachts can be hoisted for repairs, if spaces are available.

-On arrival immigration personnel will provide you with an information pack, however if you require further tourist information, please contact the Tourist Office on VHF channel 8.
+On arrival immigration personnel will provide you with an information pack, however if you require further tourist information, please visit the Tourist Office which is located in Jamestown the Canister.

 Abiwans, Bennett’s’and St Helena Yacht Services offers tailoring, upholstery, local craft and sail repair, cost depending on size of job.
 There are two launderettes on the island, one located at Ladder Hill and the other in Jamestown.

 Fuel can be obtained from Solomons literage department at the Wharf Jamestown or at the fuel station located at Narra Backs, Jamestown.